 Doctors have different opinions about the best way to treat acne during pregnancy, from diet to specific cleaning lotions to topical creams, so if you’ve got a bad case of back acne, ask your own family doctor what she recommends.
 She can also address other issues that might affect your pregnancy.

 To prevent body acne, use a gentle cleanser on your back in the shower and switch to an oil-free lotion or body cream, recommends BabyCenter.com.
 If you’re using a super-moisturizing cream to soothe dry skin on your belly, don’t spread the excess onto your back where you’re breaking out.
 Keeping the area clean and dry will help heal your complexion and discourage further breakouts.

 Most prescription and over-the-counter acne treatments are not safe for use when you’re pregnant, according to Lichtman.
-Some, like isotretinoin, or Accutane, and tetracycline are known to negatively affect fetal development, according to the American Pregnancy Association, while other treatments, including tretinoin, salicylic acid and benzoyl peroxide, haven’t undergone enough research for them to be safely recommended.
-Even natural acne treatments based on herbs or oils can be risky, since these ingredients aren’t regulated by the Food and Drug Administration, explains Lichtman.
+Some, like isotretinoin, or Accutane, and tetracycline is known to negatively affect fetal development, according to the American Pregnancy Association, while other treatments, including tretinoin, salicylic acid, and benzoyl peroxide, haven’t undergone enough research for them to be safely recommended.
+Even natural acne treatments based on herbs or oils can be risky since these ingredients aren’t regulated by the Food and Drug Administration, explains Lichtman.